 In an analog system, everything in the environment that disrupts or interferes with the signal itself directly impinges on the voice quality at the receiving end.
 Although it’s possible to boost and retransmit a degraded signal, there’s no way to reconstitute the original voice quality.
 The most common result of this degradation is an increase in static and artifacts that makes the signal increasingly unintelligible as the user approaches the margins of the radio’s effective range.

 Signal strength falls off exponentially as the distance from the transmitter increases, following the inverse square law.
 At the same time, the background RF “noise” level remains constant, so the signal-to- noise ratio declines by a factor of four with each doubling of the distance between transmitter and receiver.

-Environmental factors – such as line-of-sight obstacles and RF interference – can also severely effect signal strength> Excellent Digital voice retains better quality than analog as signal strength decreases.
+Environmental factors – such as line-of-sight obstacles and RF interference – can also severely affect signal strength> Excellent Digital voice retains better quality than analogue as signal strength decreases.